 The sheer fact of the matter is, a performance improvement plan is all about managers covering their own ass.
 It’s yet another thing we toss over to HR as “their domain” and somehow still attempt to ’empower Human Resources’ despite the fact that they’re now shepherding an employee right out the door.

 Alright, so here’s my performance improvement plan story: I was working at ESPN in New York City.
-The role was completely ill-defined — we were supposed to be putting ESPN The Magazine online, but no one had discussed that with existing ESPN.com editors and they were all threatened as hell — and instead of focusing on the core challenges of what was happening, all our leadership did was (a) bitch about the structure of everything and (b) try to get short little videos we made onto ESPN TV.
-Here’s something you should always remember: people chase the biggest thing they can, and at ESPN, it’s long been assumed that TV makes the world go round and everything else is kinda just fun little departments.
+The role was completely ill-defined — we were supposed to be putting ESPN The Magazine online.
+No one had discussed that with existing ESPN.com editors, though, and they were all threatened as hell.
+Instead of focusing on the core challenges of what was happening, all our leadership did was (a) bitch about the structure of everything and (b) try to get short little videos we made onto ESPN TV.

 That was my situation at ESPN when I got put on a performance improvement plan.
 My first assumption, of course, was that I’d get fired.
 I didn’t, though!
 More on that in a second.

 Liz Ryan, who kills it writing about HR flaws predominantly on Forbes, has this topic nailed down too:

 They already know they want to get rid of you.
 I was an SVP of HR for eons and I know that when a manager comes into HR and says, “I need to put someone on probation” or “I need to put someone on a Performance Improvement Plan,” it means that the manager doesn’t like the employee and wants him or her out of the building.